Bang Bang Busters: Development and release

 Bang Bang Busters was created by most of the same team that previously worked on several projects at Visco Corporation.
 Its development was helmed by Visco founder Tetsuo Akiyama and Breakers producer Don Gabacho, with Yasuhisa Itoi acting as supervisor.
 Ebi Taisyo and Tel.Y served as designer, with Taisyo also serving as writer.
 Artists Hirofumi Mawatari, Makoto Nobetani and Kaoru Ishizawa designed the characters, while Kentaro Masakane and Kenichi Imamatsu were the programmers.
 The music was composed by Kiyoshi Kusatsu, while other people also collaborated during development.
 It was initially slated to be co-published and distributed by SNK.

-Bang Bang Busters was initially showcased at trade shows and intended to be released in 1994, and again in 2000, but it was never released for unknown reasons until 2010, when independent developer and publisher Neo Conception International released the AES version as part of an acquisition deal with Visco in regards to the rights of their intellectual properties.
+Bang Bang Busters was initially showcased at trade shows and intended to be released in 1994, and again in 2000, but was never released for unknown reasons until 2010, when independent developer and publisher Neo Conception International released the AES version as part of an acquisition deal with Visco in regards to the rights of their intellectual properties.
 Although its production number during development remained unknown, it was later revealed to be officially assigned with the number 71.
 The title was then launched for Neo Geo MVS in 2011 and later for Neo Geo CD by N.C.I. in 2012.
 Years later, an officially licensed port by Visco for the Dreamcast was also released by JoshProd worldwide in 2018.